Skip to content

 }

-Close and reopen Claude Desktop to load the MCP server.
+Restart: Close and reopen Claude Desktop completely.

 Once configured, you can control DevAll naturally: